Google Analytics 4 Explore Reports: Spilling the Tea on How to Set Yourself Up for Success in Google Analytics 4

 • The first is by accessing the segment builder UI and selecting what kind of segment you wish to build.
 There are three different custom segments and a few prebuilt suggested segments you can choose to select:

-2. Sessions Segments – are used to display and create a subset of session specific data if it fits the given segment filters.
-This means that if a user completes an event (Add To Cart in the below example) that fulfills the segment filter requirements, only the session and all of the data from that session that fits the criteria would be included in the segment.
+2. Sessions Segments – Are used to display and create a subset of session specific data if it fits the given segment filters.
+This means that if a user completes an event (Add To Cart in the below example) that fulfills the segment filter requirements, only the session and all of the data (user interactions) from that session that fits the criteria would be included in the segment.
 Using the above example, the average session duration or event count would only include a summation of the data from that specific session.

 • The second option is actually one of my favorite features in the Explore Report section, no cap.
 This option is accessed by identifying a group of users either on a graph or in a table cell and right-clicking on that user group.
 From here, a pop-up will appear and allow users to create a segment.
 Depending on the type of Exploration Report you right-click on, different segment options may appear.
 I know—this feature slaps.